 Source: updated from Notteboom, T. (2012), Chapter 12: Container shipping, in: Talley, W. (ed.), The Blackwell Companion to Maritime Economics, Wiley-Blackwell Publishing, ISBN: 978-1-4443-3024-3, pp. 230-262.

 Initially, many of the largest carriers did not opt for alliance membership.
 These firms reached a sufficient scale to benefit from the same economies of scale and scope that strategic alliances offer.
-The top six carriers Maersk Line, MSC, CMA CGM, and Evergreen, were notable examples.
-In comparison, the remaining two top-six carriers (COSCO and Hapag-Lloyd) have always opted for alliance membership despite the scale of their activities.
-Several shipping lines, such as Evergreen, stayed out of alliances for commercial independence and flexibility.
-In more recent years, even the largest shipping companies resort to alliances for their survival and to increase margins.
-The case of Evergreen demonstrates that even outsiders had to give in to alliance membership.
-However, strategic alliances are not stable and subject to circumstantial change.
-Individual shipping lines continue to show increased pragmatism when setting up partnerships with other carriers on specific trade routes.
+Some of the top carriers at that time, which were Maersk Line, MSC, CMA CGM, and Evergreen, were notable examples.
+In comparison, the remaining two top-six carriers (i.e. COSCO and Hapag-Lloyd) have always opted for alliance membership despite the scale of their activities.
+Several shipping lines, such as Evergreen, initially did not participate in alliances due to commercial independence and flexibility.
+However, in the 2010s, even the largest shipping companies resorted to joining alliances as a competitive strategy and to increase margins.
+The case of Evergreen demonstrates that even outsiders have had to pursue alliance membership.

 The main incentives for shipping lines to engage in strategic alliances are the need for critical mass in the scale of operation, enhancing global reach, improving fleet deployment, and spreading risks associated with investments in large container vessels.